 It’s no secret that the NFT space is a melting pot of culture.
-Throughout the vast expanse of the NFT ecosystem lives a wide variety of NFT art, photography, music, and more all created by an even wider array of unique creators.
+Throughout the vast expanse of the NFT ecosystem lives a wide variety of NFT art, photography, music, and more, all created by an even wider array of unique creators.
 Of course, the NFT space could be doing more to empower underrepresented artists, but that isn’t to say that diversity doesn’t exist in the NFT space.

 400 Drums is a campaign dedicated to supporting Indigenous artists, elders, language speakers, and more to harness new online platforms for monetizing their skills while sharing their teachings and stories.
 The project was created by Four Our Future, an Indigenous-owned corporation founded by Indigenous leaders in Canada.
-It aspires to explore, contemplate, communicate and reflect common threads among ancient cultures.
+It aspires to explore, contemplate, communicate, and reflect common threads among ancient cultures.

 In the case of the 400 Drums NFT collection, a group of developers teamed up with Goddard of Saulteau First Nation, David Fierro of the Westbank First Nation, and Rian Bevan of the Rainbow Tribe to create a set of tokens based on one-of-a-kind Indigenous drums that have been handcrafted by Fierro for over 20 years.
 The collection is said to be a journey to connect digital spaces to real places, teachings, and art and to build a renewable future for generations to come.

 Your Daytime Fireworks is a multi-part NFT project created by award-winning international artist Cai Guo-Qiang in collaboration with NFT production studio/platform TRLab.
-The collection itself offers digitalized versions of Guo-Qiang’s coveted real-life daytime fireworks displays.
+The collection offers digitalized versions of Guo-Qiang’s coveted real-life daytime fireworks displays.
 It seeks to teach collectors about the artistic practice of using gunpowder, a method deeply rooted in Chinese culture and heritage.

-Your Daytime Fireworks joins ventures such as #TheGoldStandard in celebrating Asian-American art, specifically through Guo-Qiang’s career and his unique cultural-artistic medium.
+Your Daytime Fireworks joins ventures such as #TheGoldStandard in celebrating Asian American art, specifically through Guo-Qiang’s career and his unique cultural-artistic medium.
 The project also fulfills TRLab’s mission of integrating shared learning about art and artistic practices into the collecting process.